Staff and Governors

 Governor Training

 All governors are required to maintain and improve their knowledge and understanding of the standards and working of the school and the wider issues affecting education in England.
-Training courses and regular updates are provided by the Diocese of Shrewsbury and by Tameside Governors Services, both in person and online.
+Training courses and regular updates are provided by the Diocese of Shrewsbury and by Corpus Christi Catholic Academy Trust, both in person and online.
 Our governors regularly access these opportunities.

 Clerking

-We pay for the services of a professional clerk from the Tameside Clerking Service.
-Mrs Rachel Lees became our clerk in September 2018 and is an invaluable source of advice, information and clarification – as well as producing very clear & accurate minutes.
+We pay for the services of a professional clerk from One Education.
+Mr Ali Hussain became our clerk in the Spring of 2024 and is a source of advice, information and clarification – as well as producing clear and accurate minutes.

 Listed here are examples of the activities, processes and systems that contribute to the effective leadership and monitoring of ongoing school improvement.